RandomStudio/tether/README.md

   - an **Output Plug**: publish on a particular topic
   - ..._never both_

-### Putting it all together: topic pattern matching
+### Topic pattern matching

+Let's put these "parts" together by describing how MQTT matches actual topics (for published messages) to topic patterns (for subscribing).

 MQTT topics are broken up by zero or multiple forward-slash `/` characters.
-In Tether systems, we **always** have three-part topics, hence `role/id/plug`.
+In Tether systems, we **always** have three-part topics, hence `agent/id/plug`.

 Topics subscriptions can use wildcards.
 Most importantly: